Big Game Bound: Playoff picture will finally be settled after NFL’s first-ever Week 18

 INDIANAPOLIS – It’s the final week of the NFL regular season and the first-ever Week 18.

-Eleven of the 14 playoff berths have been claimed with seven teams still alive for the remaining three spots.
+Eleven of the 14 playoff berths have been claimed with seven teams still alive for the remaining three spots in the league’s first 17-game regular season.

 The Colts and 49ers have “win and in” games, while the Raiders and Chargers meet in the last game of the regular season on Sunday Night Football with the winner moving on to the postseason.